impredicative/podgenai/README.md

 There is also a related [podcast](https://podcasters.spotify.com/pod/podgenai) ([RSS](https://anchor.fm/s/f4868644/podcast/rss)) to which episodes on additional topics may be manually posted over time.

-A playback speed of 1.05x is recommended for most topics.
+A playback speed of 1.05x is recommended for non-technical topics, 1.0x for technical topics, and 0.95x for foreign language topics.

 | Voice   | Name                                                                                                                                          | Purpose                                                           |
 |---------|-----------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------|